 As an early years’ educator, I meet many young parents every year.
-All of them are concerned and doting parents who want the best for their child.
-According to them, a good preschool should offer fundamental training in numbers, language and social skills.
+All of them are concerned and doting parents who want the best for their children.
+According to them, a good preschool should offer fundamental training in numbers, language, and social skills.

 Those high-order thinking skills that they teach in the higher grades?
 A toddler has that in spades!
 But what happens when they grow up?
 Why do they lose that unbridled curiosity and the need to make infinite connections?

-Many times, a child’s pre-primary programme can hamper this outburst of creativity.
-When looking for a pre-primary programme for your child, search for one that does more than just dispense with those numeracy and literacy skills.
+Many times, a child’s pre-primary program can hamper this outburst of creativity.
+When looking for a pre-primary program for your child, search for one that does more than just dispense with those numeracy and literacy skills.
 Lateral thinking skills and creativity will be crucial skills in the decades to come.

 Here’s what you can look out for.